Campaign India Team

 ISA CEO Conference 2025 examines AI’s impact on marketing and advertising in India.

-More than 80% of advertisers in India are already using at least one AI-driven Google Search Ads product, according to Roma Datta Chobey, managing director — digital native industries, Google India.
+More than 80% of Google's advertisers are already using at least one AI-driven Google Search Ads product, according to Roma Datta Chobey, managing director — digital native industries, Google India.
 Chobey was speaking at the recently concluded CEO Conference 2025 organised by the Indian Society of Advertisers (ISA) held in Mumbai.

 “Early AI adopters are seeing measurable gains in efficiency and performance.
 As AI evolves, brands that fully embrace it will drive growth, strengthen customer relationships, and lead in the AI-first world,” Chobey said.